 “You don’t listen to me.”

-Responding to these initial accusations, the victim might say something like, “Really?
+Responding to these initial accusations, the victim might say something along the lines of “Really?
 I didn’t realize that” and laugh it off.
-But the seeds have been planted.
+But the perpetrator has already planted the seeds.
 Next time, when the gaslighter is trying to manipulate them, they’ll say, “I never said that.
 See, I told you: You don’t listen to me.”

-At this point, the victim starts to lend merit to the gaslighter’s accusations because these accusations appeal to logic.
+At this point, the victim lends merit to the gaslighter’s accusations because these accusations appeal to logic.